STD | Sexually Transmitted Disease

-STD Panel Ultimate is recommended for anyone who is sexually active, even if they are not experiencing any symptoms.
-Our STD Panel Ultimate contains the following tests: Chlamydia / Neisseria Gonorrhea, RPR Syphilis, and HIV-1/2.
+STD Panel Plus is recommended for anyone who is sexually active, even if they are not experiencing any symptoms.
+Our STD Panel Plus contains the following tests: Chlamydia & Gonorrhea, RPR Syphilis, and HIV-1/2.

 Order now and go to a lab near you, there’s no need to schedule a doctor’s visit or get insurance approval.